s-noroozi-cs/test-documents/type-of-tests.md

 	Then I should have $20 in my balance
 	And my friend should have $30 in their balance.
 ```
+## Steps Guide
+* The scenarios act as executable specifications for the behavior of the feature under test.
+* These specifications can be executed as automated regression tests.
+* The scenarios act as documentation about the feature that follows the main code in a version control system.

 * Notice that this language is focused exclusively on the business value that a customer should get from the software rather than describing the user interface of the software, or how the software should accomplish the goals.

 * This is the kind of language you could use as input for the UX design process.
 Designing these kinds of user requirements up front can save a lot of rework later in the process by helping the team and customers get on the same page about what product you’re building.